 Artichoke and Spinach Dip is an extremely popular appetizer served at many family-style restaurants.
 But, why not make that delicious dip into a meal with an easy to make Artichoke and Spinach Dip Pizza!?
-This one you have got to see!

 Let me start by sharing a little secret with you – at my place of work, I’m the king of Artichoke and Spinach Dip.
 Every time we have a work function, I’m always asked to bring in this dip.
 And every time I do, someone tries their best to get me to reveal my recipe, but I’ve been keeping it a secret for a very long time – at least 10 years!
 But today, I’m going to share it with you, Dear Reader!

 It’s not because my version of the popular restaurant appetizer is any better than all of the other versions out there.
 (Okay, I’m not going to pretend to be all modest and humble, it’s because my dip IS better!)
 It’s because I love the fact that the dip is so loved by my workmates and my family, and I really enjoy being able to bring a big bowl of happiness to any function I’m a part of.

 Now, this dip is so good and so versatile.
 You can do almost anything with it.
 My favourite way is to bake it until it’s really hot and then use tortilla chips or very thinly sliced baguette as a vessel to scoop the glorious dip into my mouth.
 But, today, I thought I would share something different with you.
 Today, I’m introducing my Artichoke and Spinach Dip Pizza!!

 With this pizza, you get to eat your appetizer and your main all in one dish!
 I believe that means you can eat more… right? 😉 Either way you ‘slice’ it, this pizza is sure to be a favourite mealtime staple!